abhishnav/CognoRise-InfoTech/README.md

 This project focuses on predicting cinema ticket sales using machine learning techniques.

 ### Dataset
-The dataset used for this project is sourced from and contains various features related to cinema screenings such as show timings, movie genres, location, and ticket sales.
+The dataset used for this project is sourced from kaggle and contains various features related to cinema screenings such as show timings, movie genres, location, and ticket sales.

 ### Techniques Utilized
 - Data Preprocessing: Handling missing values, encoding categorical variables, and splitting the dataset into training and testing sets.